OHDSI/DatabaseConnector/README.md

   - Multiple statements per query
 - Support for fetching data to Andromeda objects
 - Insert data frame to a database table
+- Supports the `DBI` interface, with SQL statements automatically translated to the appropriate dialect.
-- Supports the DBI interface
+- Supports the `dbplyr` interface.
 - Integrates with RStudio's Connections tab